zerong0311/docker-test/README.md

 ## Introduction
-this project split to three parts
-1. nodejs rest API
-2. MYSQL Database
-3. docker-compose
+this project default run as docker-compose with ONE mysql container and ONE nodejs container. you can easy to scale the service with stateless nodejs service with a loadbalancer  (load balancer did not provided here)

 ## Description